modiimedia/a-s-hugo/README.md

+This repo is no longer active.
+All code for abundantly social website has been moved to a private repository.

 # Repository for Abundantly Social Website

 The website uses [Hugo Static Site Generator](https://gohugo.io) Static Site Generator to build the site, and utilizes [Forestry.io](https://forestry.io) for client content updates.